 Aïssa is a security guard who is also into wrestling.
 She is in a relationship with a colleague, Eddie (Lucas Mortier), which is unclear if it’s actually going anywhere.
 Georges is an actor whose life is not that rewarding.
 He has serious issues, not merely with his health, where the solutions lie far beyond the scope of a mere security guard.
 The job is a kind of guard/assistant/babysitting gig, but Aïssa takes it as seriously as she possibly can.
 One of her tasks is to make George take fencing lessons for his upcoming film.
 Something he vehemently refuses to do.

 The title is derived from the body size of the two leading thespians, and the director has said that the first image in her head was Depardieu and Lukumuena next to each other.
 She had previously worked with the former in her shorts Rhapsody (2016) and La Belle Affaire (2018).
 He is on board with the director’s intention and is pitch-perfect in the part.
 The film is classical in style in many ways, but the lensing is constantly arresting, with some framings standing out.
 One of them occurs during a fight where Aïssa is lying on the mat, gets up, and the orange mat covers the whole frame.

 Robuste is as solid a film as the title would suggest.
 I will follow Contance Meyer with interest in the future, and everyone else will be doing the same with Déborah Lukumuena.
-When I asked her about upcoming projects, she said that she had many of them, but they were all secret at the moment.
+When I interviewed the director and Lukumuena, I asked her about upcoming projects., The answer was that she has many of them, but they were all secret at the moment.
 The director added, “She’s a star now”.
 Let’s hope that the actress gets meaty roles where she can flex her considerable talent in the future.